 – Identifying and Supporting Projects to Accelerate Transformation– Assessing, developing and supporting two programs ahead of the system-wide changes to MBTA’s organization, processes and controls.
 These ’jump-start’ programs gave the MBTA the necessary capacity and capability to implement rapid change on two critical projects:

-B. Safety Upgrades – Implementation of $0.5 billion investment in positive train control to a commuter rail network.
+B. Safety Upgrades – Implementation of $500M investment in positive train control to a commuter rail network.

 The governor’s leadership team was challenged by the complexity of the MBTA’s structure and processes.
 It engaged Ascent to find the organization’s barriers to program delivery and create a plan of action to guide long-term transformation.